On this page

 - Your business is sustainable.
 You save energy and use raw materials smartly.

 - Your business practices are ethical.
 You do not abuse your power for instance through corruption.

 - You provide your customers with clear information.

 - Your company actively engages with the community you serve.

 CSR activities differ from one company to the other, depending on the sector, size and culture of the company and its business strategy.

 Is CSR obligatory?

-Corporate social responsibility (or sustainable business practice) is not regulated by legislation.
+Corporate social responsibility (also known as sustainable business practice or responsible business conduct) is not regulated by legislation.
 There are, however, internationally recognised standards and guidelines for CSR.
 The OECD guidelines contain the main regulations for CSR in the Netherlands and abroad.
 This code of conduct is mainly voluntary.
 The only rule which is compulsory is on corruption.
 Corruption (bribery or extortion) is a criminal offence in the Netherlands.
 This also applies in cases where corruption has been committed abroad.
 The Netherlands Enterprise Agency has more information on corporate social responsibility.

-If you want to qualify for any subsidy or loan from the Dutch government when doing business abroad, you must apply CSR rules in your business practices.
-You also have to show that you adhere to OECD guidelines.
+If you want to qualify for any subsidy or loan from the Dutch government when doing business abroad or you want to join a trade mission, you must apply CSR in your business practices.
+You also have to demonstrate that you adhere to the OECD guidelines.

 Proof of CSR